 Glossary of Flowers: V

 Violet Disraeli rated the value of candour above all other qualities, “Candour is the brightest gem of criticism”.
 The flower symbolising candour is the white violet.
 In terms of love, the white violet is emblematic of an adventurous spirit.
 This white flower, known as Viola Alba, has other coloured varieties.
-In fact, violet is the […]
+In fact, violet is […]

 Glossary of Flowers: T

 Tulip It is said, “the eyes of women are Promethean fires”.
 No praise is sufficient to encompass the exotic beauty of a woman’s eyes.
 However, the gift of a tulip might do the magic!
 Yes, a variegated tulip symbolises beautiful eyes.
-In fact, a yellow tulip says, “There is sunshine in your smile” and expresses […]
+In fact, a yellow tulip says, “There is sunshine in your smile” and […]

 Glossary of Flowers: S